Rental Car Insurance: Do You Need It If You Have Auto Insurance?

 When You Should Definitely Buy Rental Car Insurance

 Even if you have personal auto insurance, there are specific situations where purchasing additional rental coverage is the smart move.
+You may also want to review rental reimbursement coverage to understand the distinction between coverage for when your car is in the shop versus when you're proactively renting.

 You Have No Personal Auto Insurance Policy